Ruling threatens US power as world's high-seas drug police - KTVZ

 Currently Vos’ office in Puerto Rico is preparing 14 motions for dismissal in other boat cases on behalf of jailed defendants from Colombia, Venezuela and the Dominican Republic.
 The ruling has also been cited in at least five proceedings outside the First Circuit.

-Of the 28 interdictions on the high seas this year, 10 involve a claim of nationality for the vessel that a foreign government was unable to confirm or deny, according to an AP analysis of court records.
-In only five cases there was no nationality claimed and in the remaining 13 the court records did not say.

-“It’s definitely a chink in the armor,” said Roger Cabrera, a court-appointed attorney in Miami seeking to leverage Dávila-Reyes to appeal his own client’s conviction.
+“It’s definitely a chink in the armor,” said Roger Cabrera, a court-appointed attorney in Miami seeking who has filed one of the appeals.
 “But like most chinks, I’m sure the federal government is already looking for a workaround.”

 For now, U.S. law enforcement continues to conduct regular search and seizures on the high seas with little indication of concern.

-“Anyone involved with bringing dangerous drugs into the United States will be held accountable, no matter their position in the drug distribution network,” said Justice Department spokeswoman Nicole Navas Oxman.
-“These offenders are an intricate part of drug-trafficking networks, which pose a direct threat to the health and safety of American communities.”
+“Anyone involved with bringing dangerous drugs into the United States will be held accountable, no matter their position in the drug-distribution network,” said Justice Department spokeswoman Nicole Navas Oxman.

 Contact AP’s global investigative team at Investigative@ap.org or https://www.ap.org/tips/